bipubipu/LeetCode/30DaysChallenge/Day1 Single Number.md

 ### List operation
-1. Iterate over all the elements in \text{nums}nums
+1. Iterate over all the elements in nums
-2. If some number in \text{nums}nums is new to array, append it
+2. If some number in nums is new to array, append it
 3. If some number is already in the array, remove it

 ``` Python